 In a footnote, Curry argued that running a public bus service was not a part of the centers' statutory authority, the Court states that the center was still a unit of local government and the \$100,000 cap applied.

-Plaintiffs have tried in the past to challenge both the centers' governmental status and the Tort Claims Act caps.
-This case firmly establishes both the centers' status and their caps.
+Plaintiffs have tried in the past to challenge both the units of local government's governmental status and the Tort Claims Act caps.
+This case firmly establishes both the units of local governments' status and their caps.